GUIDANCE ON SUBMITTING ABSTRACTS TO THE 30th EADPH CONGRESS IN TIMISOARA FROM 24 – 26 SEPTEMBER 2026

 General Points

-As mentioned above the abstract should generally report some form of research into an aspect of dental public health.
+As mentioned previously, the abstract should generally report some form of research into an aspect of dental public health.
 It should include data as both numbers and percentages and not just percentages and follow accepted principles of scientific research.
-The text be no more than 26 lines long.
+The text from the heading Aim to the end of the Conclusions sub-section be no more than 300 words.
 The abstract should be produced using Times New Roman 10 point font throughout.

 Title Box

-The title should be in bold font and no longer than 12 words.
-The names of the authors (maximum number 5).
+The title should be no longer than 12 words.
+The names of the authors (maximum number five authors).
 The name of the presenting author should be followed by an asterisk (*).
-The institution(s) to which the presenter and first author have their affiliation and that/those of any other co-authors, must be written in italics and be followed by the country.
-Only 3 institutions may be listed, so if the maximum of five authors come from different institutions, it will not be possible to list the institutions of the fourth and fifth authors.
+The institution(s) to which the presenter and first author have their affiliation and that/those of any other co-authors, must be followed by the country.
+Only three institutions may be listed, so if the maximum of five authors come from different institutions, it will not be possible to list the institutions of the fourth and fifth authors.

 The title must reflect the research presented.